diagmind/onenote2md/README.md

-  -m, --markdown              Download markdown files from generated HTML pages (requires --dev) -p, --port <number>         Port for the dev server (default: 48489) -t, --wait <ms>             Wait time in milliseconds for markdown download process (default: 5000) -h, --help                  display help for command
+  -m, --markdown              Download markdown files from generated HTML pages (requires --dev) -p, --port <number>         Port for the dev server (default: 48489) -t, --wait <ms>             Wait time in milliseconds for markdown download process (default: 5000) -M, --autoMd                Combination of -s local -m --dev with auto-stop server when all markdown files are downloaded -h, --help                  display help for command
 ```

 使用-u配合-b會自動在-u的超連結後面加上-b的檔名陣列；

+### The `-M` Parameter

+The `-M` or `--autoMd` parameter provides a convenient way to:
+1. Process files locally (`-s local`)
+2. Start a development server (`--dev`)
+3. Download all markdown files (`-m`)
+4. Automatically stop the server when all markdown files have been downloaded

+This is especially useful for batch processing where you want to convert docx files to markdown and have the process terminate automatically once complete.

 ### Examples